plaans/ompas/README.md

         input-path: /home/<path>/ompas/acting/flow_graph/examples/
         output-path: /home/<name>/Desktop
         problems:
-            - method/m_process_package.lisp
+            - method/m_process_package.scm
-            - atom.lisp
+            - atom.scm
-            - expression.lisp
+            - expression.scm
-            - nested-expression.lisp
+            - nested-expression.scm
         ```
     Other binaries are defined in the apps submodules, but most of them have been used for debugging during development.
 - Gobot-Sim binaries: